peopledata/uni-resolver-driver-did-peopledata/did_method_specification.md

-# Specification for the did:example DID method
+# Specification for the did:peopledata DID method

 ...
 TODO ...